MaastrichtU-IDS/dsri-documentation/website/docs/start-workspace.md

 ## Run your code

-Then use the web UI to run your code as you like to do: notebooks, rstudio, execute via VSCode
+You can use your web interface to run your code as you like to do: notebooks, rstudio, execute via VSCode

-Note that for jobs which are running for a long time the web UI is not always the best solution, e.g. Jupyter notebooks can be quite instable when running a 30 min job.
+Note that for jobs which are running for a long time the web UI is not always the best solution, e.g. Jupyter notebooks can be quite instable when running a 30 min codeblock.

 A quick solution for that is to run your code in scripts, using the bash terminal.
-You can use the `nohup` and `&` to run your script in the background, so that you can even disconnect, and come back later to check the results and logs.
+You can use the `nohup` prefix, and `&` suffix to run your script in the background, so that you can even disconnect, and come back later to check the results and logs.

 For example with a python script, you would do: